 Marvel at the Great Jack O'Lantern Blaze

 The Great Jack O’ Lantern Blaze at Van Cortlandt Manor in the Hudson Valley is a perennial favorite fall activity.
 It's a display of more than 7,000 illuminated jack o’ lanterns—all designed and hand-carved on site by a team of artisans.
-Expect a pumpkin carousel, Statue of Liberty, fire truck, a "Museum of Pumpkin Art" (in which famous works a rendered in gourds) and more.
+Expect a pumpkin carousel, Statue of Liberty, stunning walk-through arch and more.
 Plus, synchronized lights and an original score.
 Tickets are on sale now for all dates, and must be purchased in advance.
-Get them before they sell out, because they will, especially because capacity is reduced to accommodate CDC recommendations and social distancing.
+Get them before they sell out, because they will!
 (On Long Island?
-They have one, too!)
+They have one, too!
+Check out the new Flex ticket which allows you to visit on any night at any time.)

 Tickets: $24 and up; members and kids under two are free